dasoldasol/dasoldasol.github.io/_posts/DynamoDB.md

 - **Dynamo Stream** : an ordered flow of information about changes to items in an Amazon DynamoDB table.
 When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.
 Amazon DynamoDB is integrated with AWS Lambda so that you can create **triggers**-pieces of code that automatically respond to events in DynamoDB Streams.
 With triggers, you can build applications that react to data modifications in DynamoDB tables.
 - DynamoDB Accelerator (DAX) feature is primarily used to significantly improve the in-memory read performance of your database, and not to capture the time-ordered sequence of item-level modifications.

+- A Docker application, which is running on an Amazon ECS cluster behind a load balancer, is heavily using DynamoDB.
+You are instructed to improve the database performance by **distributing the workload evenly** and using the provisioned throughput efficiently.
+Which of the following would you consider to implement for your DynamoDB table?
+  - **A) Use partition keys with high-cardinality attributes, which have a large number of distinct values for each item**
+  - The optimal usage of a table's provisioned throughput depends on the partition-key design.
+The more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space.